 Inauguration of the course

-The inauguration ceremony will be held on the auspicious day of Basant Panchami, 26th January 2023.
-The classes will commence from February 2023.
+The inauguration ceremony will be held on 1st January 2025, during the auspicious Hanuman Aradhana.
+The classes will commence from the second week of January 2025.

 Timelines